 Every choice was deliberate.
 Here's the rationale.

-// Derived selector — keeps filtering logic out of components
+// Derived selector — all filter logic in one place

 export function useFilteredTrails(): Trail[] {